rodrimati1992/abi_stable_crates/abi_stable/docs/stable_abi_trait.md

 ### Prefix kind

 A type for which it is valid to add fields at the end in minor versions.
+Mostly intended for VTables and libraries/statics,since it has many limitations.

 The type must satisfy these properties:

+    - Checked at compile-time:
+        It be hidden behind a shared pointer (&/*const/RArc) to implement StableAbi.

+    - Checked at load-time:
-    - Every version must contain every previous version as a prefix.
+        Every version must contain every previous version as a prefix.

+    - Checked at load-time:
+        The alignment must not increase in newer versions.
+        It is undefined behavior to create a reference with an alignment smaller than the type.Which would happen if multiple versions of the library were linked.

+    - Unchecked:
-    - It must be non-Clone/non-Copy,and have a private constructor.
+        It must be non-Clone/non-Copy,and have a private constructor.
-        This is prevent a user of the library from creating a value of this type that is smaller than the implementation provides.
+        This is prevent a user of the library from creating a value of this type that is smaller than the implementation provides, or has a different alignment.

-    - It be hidden behind a shared pointer (&/*const/RArc) to implement StableAbi.

 # NonZero